ktaylor63/southeast/site/content/landscape-conservation.md

 Serving south and west Alabama, Mississippi, Louisiana, eastern corners of Texas and Oklahoma, Arkansas, southern Missouri, west Tennessee and the western corner of Kentucky.

 ### [Peninsular Florida](http://peninsularfloridalcc.org/)
-Serving the majority of the state of Florida.
+Serving the majority of the state and the Florida keys.

 ### [Caribbean](http://caribbeanlcc.org/)
 Serving Puerto Rico and the U.S. Virgin Islands.
 Follow us on [Facebook](https://www.facebook.com/Caribbean-Landscape-Conservation-Cooperative-222151877909510/timeline/) and [Twitter](https://twitter.com/Caribbean_LCC).